-On January 31, 2019, the Company entered into an interest rate swap agreement that the Company designated as cash flow hedge to fix the variable interest rate on a portion of the Term Loan Facility under its Credit Facilities.
-The interest rate swap agreement total notional amount of \$35.0 million, has a fixed interest rate of 2.47% and expires on January 31, 2022.
+On January 31, 2019, the Company entered into an interest rate swap agreement that the Company designated as cash flow hedge to fix the variable interest rate on a portion of the Company's 2018 Term Loan Facility (as defined in Note 7 "-Debt Obligations").
+The interest rate swap agreement has a total notional amount of \$35.0 million, a fixed interest rate of 2.47% and expires on January 31, 2022.
 For further discussion of this derivative contract, see Note 13 "-Derivative Financial Instruments" below.